 Normative references

-IEEE P802/D1.4, (2012-06), “IEEE Draft Standard for Local and metropolitan Area Networks: Overview and Architecture.

-3GPP, “3rd Generation Partnership Project; Technical Specification Group Services and System Aspects; General Packet Radio Service (GPRS) enhancements for Evolved Universal Terrestrial Radio Access Network (E-UTRAN) access,” TS23.401.

-3GPP, “3rd Generation Partnership Project; Technical Specification Group Services and System Aspects; Architecture enhancements for non-3GPP accesses,” TS23.402

-WiMAX Forum Network Architecture: Stage 3 Detailed Protocols and Procedures T33-001-R015

-WiMAX Forum, “Single radio interworking,” WMF-T37-011-R016v01.

-WiMAX Forum, “WiFi-WiMAX Interworking,” WMF-T37-010-R016v01.

-3GPP2, “WiMAX-HRPD Interworking: Core network aspects,” X.S0058.
+IETF RFC 5677 (2009-12) IEEE 802.21 Mobility Services Framework Design (MSFD)

 Definitions

+Note to editor: insert these definitions in appropriate order

-Serving PoS: the Point of Service in the domain of the Mobile Node’s current Point of Attachment
+Originating network PoS: The Point of Service in the network of the Mobile Node’s current Point of Attachment

-Proxy Gateway (GW): A gateway to bridge the mobility signaling between a mobile node (MN) and a target network via the source network.
+Proxy Gateway: A gateway to bridge the mobility signaling between a mobile node (MN) and a target point of attachment via the source network.
 To the MN, the Proxy GW acts like a virtual point of attachment (PoA) to the target network.
 It enables such functions as pre-registration and proactive authentication of the MN.

-Single radio handover (SRHO): A handover among possibly heterogeneous radio access technologies during which a mobile node can transmit on only one radio at a time.
+Single radio handover (SRHO): A handover among heterogeneous radio access technologies during which a mobile node can transmit on only one radio at a time.

-Single Radio handover Control Function (SRCF): A media independent control function to enable MN and Target PoA to exchange the network entry link-layer PDUs without depending on the existence of the target radio’s physical channel.
+Single Radio handover MIHF (SR-MIHF): A media independent control function to enable MN and Target PoA to exchange the network entry link-layer PDUs without depending on the existence of the target radio’s physical channel.
 It uses the available radio’s IP transport to deliver the deactivated target radio’s network entry L2 PDUs.
-It interfaces with the transport layer (e.g., UDP) through the Media Independent Control Service Access Point (MICSAP) so that it may exchange SRC frames with remote SRCF entities through IP transport.
-The exchanged SRC frames are processed by the SRCF which has the assigned transport layer protocol’s port number.
-SRCF also interfaces with the link-layer (L2) through the Media independent Control Link-layer Service Access Point (MICLSAP) so that it may provide transport of L2 frames of a deactivated target radio to and from a remote SRCF entity.
+It interfaces with the transport layer (e.g., UDP) through the Media Independent Control Service Access Point (MICSAP) so that it may exchange SRC frames with remote SR-MIHF entities through IP transport.
+The exchanged SRC frames are processed by the SR-MIHF which has the assigned transport layer protocol’s port number [RFC 5677].
+SR-MIHF also interfaces with the link-layer (L2) through the Media independent Control Link-layer Service Access Point (MICLSAP) so that it may provide transport of L2 frames of a deactivated target radio to and from a remote SR-MIHF entity.

-Single radio handover control frame: A packet which contains the target radio’s network entry link-layer PDUs in its payload.
+Single radio MIH frame: A packet which contains the target radio’s network entry link-layer PDUs in its payload.

-Target PoS: a Point of Service in the target domain of the target Point of Attachment, to which a Mobile Node will be attached after a handover has been completed
+Target network PoS: A Point of Service in the target network of the target Point of Attachment, to which a Mobile Node will be attached after a handover has been completed

 Abbreviations and acronyms

+Note to editor: insert these definitions in appropriate order

-ANDSF Access Network Discovery Selection Functions
+ANDSF Access network discovery selection functions

-MICF Media Independent Control Function
+MIHF media independent control function